moldach/project-directory/README.md

 -   Scripts you’ve written and compiled binaries go into `bin`
 -   All of the intermediary files generated, should go into `analysis` folder.
-    -   You can then logically seperate subprojects (e.g. `sequencing-data-qc`, `alignment-results-qc`, `diff-exp-analysis`, etc.)
+    -   You can then logically separate sub projects (e.g. `sequencing-data-qc`, `alignment-results-qc`, `diff-exp-analysis`, etc.)